Always-on content marketing is the only way to build new relationships for a brand.

 For more than a century, Coca-Cola’s flagship cola has led its branding.
 With one exception: New Coke – a 1980s marketing disaster caused by the company’s dropping its signature beverage.

 After declining revenues between 2012-2017, the company needed to extend its brand beyond cola.
-Rather than repeat the brand’s colossal misstep, Coke’s new CEO kept the flagship product and created new content to showcase its non-sparkling beverages, using influencers, employee messaging, and even Indiegogo to create buzz.
+Rather than repeat the brand’s colossal misstep, Coke’s CEO kept the flagship product and created new content to showcase its non-sparkling beverages, using influencers, employee messaging, and even Indiegogo to create buzz.

 The lesson: think about your audience and what they want.
 Create content in the formats they want.
 And use influencers and employees to share it out.